Elizafox/reutils/README.md

 Contributing
 ============
 Contributions are always welcome.
-Please read the [Code of Conduct ./CODE_OF_CONDUCT.md] before contributing.
+Please read the [Code of Conduct](/CODE_OF_CONDUCT.md) before contributing.

 TODO
 ====